 Garlic chives are not as cold-hardy as common chives, and they prefer growing in USDA zones four to nine.

-- Always Have Fresh Chives on Hand -- The smell and taste of fresh herbs is amazing.
+- Fresh Chives On Hand - The smell and taste of fresh herbs is amazing.
 Use these chives to add a mild and subtle onion flavor to your favorite dishes.
 Use them to garnish your baked potatoes, pizza, salads, and so much more.
 Your food will look and taste gourmet.

-- All Chives seeds sold by Seed Needs are Non-GMO based seed products and are intended for the current & the following growing season.
-All seeds are produced from open pollinated plants, stored in a temperature controlled facility and constantly moved out due to popularity.
+- Quality - All Chive seeds packaged by Seed Needs are intended for the current and the following growing seasons.
+All seeds are stored in a temperature controlled facility that is free of significant amounts of moisture.

 When Do I Plant My Chives?